tlee10333/NashEquilibrium/reports/final_report.md

 ![Original Graphs v2](https://github.com/tlee10333/NashEquilibrium/assets/47285707/37f03b56-7924-4f95-b43b-15e340d3ccde)

 **Figure 3: Parameter sweep of a Nowak & May WS Graph** from T = 1.1 to T = 1.6.
-These are the original graphs corresonding to plot (A) in both Figure 1 and Figure 2.
+These are the original graphs corresponding to plot (A) in both Figure 1 and Figure 2.
 For the sake of viewability, only the first six graphs are shown.
-The other graphs, from T = 1.7 to T = 2.0 are visibily indistinguisable from T = 1.6, with the large majority of nodes being defectors.
+The other graphs, from T = 1.7 to T = 2.0 are visibly indistinguishable from T = 1.6, with the large majority of nodes being defectors.

 ### Interpretation